- About Dining Areas

 About Dining Areas

-When setting up a dining area, it will be assigned to a menu service location (MSL), which in turn determines the menus that are available to the dining area.
+A dining area in turn is assigned to a menu service location (MSL), which in turn determines the menus that are available to the dining area.

 How Do I Assign People to a Dining Area?